| |

 Why this website may have limited appeal

-the website will seem irrelevant or alien to many who will consider it wrong because it disagrees with views
+Therefore, most will consider it irrelevant or wrong because it disagrees with views

-This view is not easy to understand quickly, although it is easier than relativity theory.
-Considerable
+problem is that the qm view is not easy to understand quickly (although it's easier than

 | |